apache/incubator-graphar/docs/applications/spark.rst

 ```````````````````````````````
 `Neo4j <https://neo4j.com/product/neo4j-graph-database/>`_ graph database provides a `spark connector <https://neo4j.com/docs/spark/current/overview/>`_ for integration with Spark.
 The Neo4j Spark Connector, combined with the GraphAr Spark library, enables us to migrate graph data between Neo4j and GraphAr.
 This is also a key application of GraphAr in which it acts as a persistent storage of graph data in the database.

+We provide two example programs that demonstrate how GraphAr can be used in conjunction with Neo4j.
+It utilizes one of the built-in Neo4j datasets, the `Movie Graph <https://neo4j.com/developer/example-data/#built-in-examples>`_, which is a mini graph application containing actors and directors that are related through the movies they have collaborated on.
+The data schemas for "Person" vertices, "Movie" vertices, and "Person PRODUCED Movie" edges can be represented in GraphAr information files in the `test data <https://github.com/GraphScope/gar-test/tree/main/neo4j>`_.
 When exporting graph data from Neo4j and writing to GraphAr, please refer to the following code, with `Neo4j2GraphAr.scala`_ providing a complete example.

 .. code:: scala